As Musk buyout looms, Twitter searches for its soul

 But Twitter also wields unrivaled influence on news, politics and society thanks to its public nature, its simple, largely text-based interface and its sense of chronological immediacy.

-“It’s a potluck of pithy self-expression simmering with whimsy, narcissism, voyeurism, hucksterism, tedium and sometimes useful information,” Associated Press technology writer Michael Liedtke wrote in a 2009 story about the company.
+“It’s a potluck of pithy self-expression simmering with whimsy, narcissism, voyeurism, hucksterism, tedium and sometimes useful information,” Associated Press technology writer Michael Liedtke wrote in a 2009 story about the company a few months after it rejected a $500 million buyout from Facebook.
 Twitter had 27 employees at the time, and its most popular user was Barack Obama.

-Today, the San Francisco icon employs 7,500 people.
+Today, the San Francisco icon employs 7,500 people around the world.
 Obama is still its most popular account holder, followed by pop stars Justin Bieber and Katy Perry (Musk is No. 6).
-Twitter’s rise to the mainstream can be chronicled through world events, as wars, terror attacks, the Arab Spring, the #MeToo movement and other pivotal moments in our collective history played out in real time on the platform.
+Twitter’s rise to the mainstream can be chronicled through world events, as wars, terror attacks, the Arab Spring, the #metoo movement and other pivotal moments in our collective history played out in real time on the platform.

 “Twitter often attracts thinkers.
 People who are thinking about things tend to be attracted to a text-based platform.
 And it’s full of journalists.
 So Twitter is both a reflection of and a driver of what people are thinking about,” says writer, editor and OnlyFans creator Cathy Reisenwitz, who’s been on Twitter since 2010 and has over 18,000 followers.

+These days, Reisenwitz tweets about politics, sex work, housing and land use issues among many other things.
 She finds it great for discovering people and ideas and having others discover her writing and thoughts.
-That’s why she’s stayed all these years, despite harassment and death threats she’s received on the platform.
+That’s why she’s stayed all these years, despite harassment and even death threats she’s received on the platform.

 And those subcultures — they’re formidable.
 There’s Black Twitter, feminist Twitter, baseball Twitter, Japanese cat Twitter, ER nurse Twitter and so on.